-Products with eARC, however, are coming out slowly.
+Some other products with eARC, however, are starting to emerge slowly.
 Onkyo and Pioneer are the first to offer eARC updates on select AV products, mainly: Onkyo TX-RZ830, Integra DRX-5.2, Pioneer SC-LX502 and Pioneer VSX-LX503 AV receivers.

 Do I need new HDMI cables to use eARC?

 According to HDMI.org, if you currently use a standard HDMI cable with Ethernet, or a High-Speed HDMI cable with Ethernet, you should be fine.
 Ultra High-Speed HDMI cables with Ethernet will definitely work.

 Because of the extra bandwidth needed for some audio formats over eARC, it’s possible that very old cables could struggle.
 In January 2020 HDMI.org announced a mandatory certification programme to ensure that any cable labelled Ultra High Speed supports all HDMI 2.1 features including eARC.

 Is eARC backwards compatible with ARC?

 If your TV is HDMI eARC enabled, but your AV amp or soundbar is only compatible with HDMI ARC, it’s likely you’ll get a sound - but the bandwidth restrictions of ARC will mean you won’t be able to experience the high bitrate audio that eARC can provide.
 So no, it's not backwards-compatible.